-This does not happen if this JENV extension for the "Localized Streams" has been deactivated (see section "Localized streams" on page 19).
+This does not happen if this JENV extension for the "Localized Streams" has been deactivated (see section "Localized streams").
 Property files are then always written or expected in the ISO8859-1 encoding (i.e. ASCII encoding).

 This behavior is compatible with that on IBM systems.